Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/node-installation.md

 ### 1. Installation Directories

-You will be prompted to select directories for:

-- The `xcash-dpops` program
-- Blockchain data
-- Delegate database

-!!! warning
-    Use the default paths unless you have a specific reason.
-Several tools depend on these locations.
+Directories are selected automically.

 ---

 ### 2. Delegate Mode

-You will choose between **shared** and **solo** delegate modes.
+When setting up the delegate only Shared mode is allow by default, but this can be change later using the installer menu

+###STypes of Delegates
 **Shared Delegate**

 - Rewards automatically distributed to voters
 - Suitable for community-operated delegates
 - Requires prefunding the delegate wallet

 !!! info
     Shared delegates must prefund their wallet to ensure early reward payouts.